Distortion matrix approach for ultrasound imaging of random scattering media: Reflection matrix in the dual basis

 where

 The function $\Omega (\mathbf{r})$ denotes the spatial domain occupied by the field of view:

 Equation~\ref{B2} can be rewritten as the following matrix product

 where $\mathbf{\Gamma_R}$ is a diagonal scattering matrix associated with a virtual object.
 Its coefficients $\gamma_R(x)$ correspond to the convolution of the input focal spot intensity $|H(x)|^2$ with the whole field of view $\Omega(x)$.
-Its spatial extent thus spans the entire field of view (see Fig.~5A of the accompanying paper).
+Its spatial extent thus spans the entire field of view \laura{(Fig.\ \ref{fdort})}.

 Expressed in the form of Eq.\ \ref{B3}, $\mathbf{B}$ is analogous to the time-reversal operator obtained for a single scatterer of reflectivity $\gamma_R(x)$~\cite{Varslot2004,Robert2008}.
 If this virtual scatterer were point-like, $\mathbf{B}$ would be of rank 1 and its eigenvector would correspond to the wavefront that focuses perfectly through the heterogeneous medium onto the virtual scatterer, even in presence of strong aberrations~\cite{Prada1994,Prada1996}.
 Here, however, this is far from being the case.
 The eigenvalue decomposition of $\mathbf{B}$ yields a set of eigenmodes which focus on different parts of the same virtual scatterer over restricted angular domains~\cite{Aubry2006,Robert2009}.
 One solution to this degeneracy is to limit the field of view in order to reduce the size of the virtual reflector and increase the angular aperture of the eigenwavefronts.
 However, a restricted field of view means a lack of averaging over disorder.
 The perturbation term in Eq.~\ref{B} would no longer be negligible and iterative time reversal would not converge towards the optimal aberration phase law.
 As we will see in the next section, the distortion matrix concept avoids this impossible compromise.